mzeahmed/link-products-to-sendinblue/readme.txt

 == Description ==

-Link your products to your Sendinblue lists and synchronize your customers after payment validation.
+Link your products to your Sendinblue contact lists and synchronize your customers after payment validation.
 Manage your campaigns more easily according to your products.

 == Screenshots ==